dominik-pichler/Balmung/README.md

 # Information
 - What is it ?
-- what is it made of ?
+- What is it made of ?
 - What can be done with it?
 - How can it be used optimally to answer questions?